ssrando/ssrando/README.md

     python ssrando.py

+To use a predefined seed, use the seed command line argument:
+On Linux:

+    python3 ssrando.py --seed=123456

+On Windows:

+    python ssrando.py --seed=123456

 #### FOR EMULATOR
 10a) Depending on your setup, on how you wanna use the game this step might differ, if you want an iso ready to be played on emu